World Gliding Championships

-The World Gliding Championships (WGC) is a gliding competition held every two years or so by the FAI Gliding Commission.
+The World Gliding Championships (WGC) is a gliding competition held roughly every two years by the FAI Gliding Commission.
 The dates are not always exactly two years apart, often because the contests are always held in the summer in either the Southern Hemisphere or Northern Hemisphere.

 History

 Gliding had been a demonstration sport at the 1936 Summer Olympics and was due to become an official Olympic sport in the Helsinki Games in 1940.
 However, since the Second World War, gliding has not featured in the Olympics, and so the World Championships are the highest level in the sport.
 There are now contests for six classes of glider and so in recent years the Championships have been divided between two locations.
 The women's, junior, grand prix and aerobatic events are also held separately.

 Each of the following entries give the year and location of the contest followed by the winner of each class, nationality and the glider used.